Board of Commissioners Meetings

 -

-Item 3E.
-Special Matters: Acknowledgement of Donations
+Item 3C.
+Special Matters: Acknowledgment of Donations

 NO ACTION REQUIRED; THIS ITEM IS FOR INFORMATION AND DISCUSSION.